Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - spends 80% of their time in bed and/or are end-stage palliative

-The Authorizer identifies the needed equipment, the client signs declaration form and is made aware of the cost-share portion, if required.
+The authorizer identifies the needed equipment, the client signs the Client Declaration form and is made aware of the cost-share portion, if required.
 Then the equipment is ordered and delivered.

 Beds and accessories are provided as a package or individual items.
 A bed package includes a homecare bed (power), a pressure reduction mattress, and bed rails.